kennyh7279/kennyh7279/README.md

 I have been around the world 3 times and nearly everywhere I've gone has had a "Euclid" street somewhere.

 ---
-# If you have time take a look at Adventures with purpose, they do great work finding missing people
+# If you have time take a look at Adventures with Purpose, they do great work finding missing people
 [![Adventures_With_Purpose](awp.png)](https://adventureswithpurpose.com/)